Difference between Mutual Fund vs Exchange Traded Fund

-An average mutual fund holds hundreds of securities, hence, investors get to reap benefits from capital gains of different securities through their proportionate share which would not be possible in case of individual investment in each of these securities owing to fund constraint.
+An average mutual fund holds hundreds of securities, hence, investors get to reap benefits from capital gains of different securities through their proportionate share which would not be possible in case of individual investment in each of these securities owing to fund constraints.
 Mutual fund units are bought through the fund management company selling the mutual fund.

 Exchange-traded funds (ETFs) are an extension of mutual funds which are traded on the stock exchange just like company shares giving the investor the flexibility to sell short or buy on margin during the trading hours in a day.
 ETF shares can be bought through a brokerage.

 Mutual Fund vs Exchange Traded Fund Infographics

 Below are the top 5 difference between Mutual Fund vs Exchange Traded Fund

 Key difference between Mutual Fund vs Exchange Traded Fund

 Both Mutual Fund vs Exchange Traded Fund are popular choices in the market; let us discuss some of the major Differences Between Mutual Fund vs Exchange Traded Fund: